3t35345/Software-Tutorial-2022/Tutorial 1 - Basics C and IDEs/BasiC.md

 - `continue;`

   This statement is only valid in loops.
-It breaks from the current iteration and executes the final expression if the loop is a for loop, then it will move to the condition for comparision immediately, *continuing* the loop.
+It breaks from the current iteration and executes the final expression if the loop is a for loop, then it will move to the condition for comparison immediately, *continuing* the loop.

   Example:
   ```c=